Constable posted at Mandir Marg police station tests positive for COVID-19

-A Delhi Police constable posted at the Mandir Marg police station here tested positive for COVID-19 on Friday, officials said.
-The constable was placed in isolation and 11 more police personnel were quarantined at separate places, they said.
-The Mandir Marg police station barracks, where the COVID-positive constable stayed, was sealed, the officials added.
-Three more Delhi Police personnel, including a traffic inspector, tested positive for the infection on Thursday.
+A constable posted at the Mandir Marg police station here tested positive for COVID-19 on Friday, officials said.
+The police station barracks, where the constable stayed, was sealed.
+He has been put in isolation and 11 more police personnel have been quarantined at separate places, they said.

-The 59-year-old traffic inspector was in charge of the Sangam Vihar area of Southern Traffic Range.
-The other two are a 46-year-old head constable posted in Mahendra Park police station and an inspector deployed at the Lodhi Colony office of the Delhi Police Special Cell.
+On Friday, Delhi Police Commissioner SN Shrivastava approved creation and monitoring of a WhatsApp group of all Delhi Police personnel who have been tested positive for COVID-19.
+"A DCP-rank officer has been asked to supervise the functioning of staff monitoring the 'Let's Fight Covid-DP' WhatsApp group which coordinates the grievances of COVID-19 positive officials who are either hospitalized or are in isolation.
+"This has been necessitated because of the increasing number of COVID-19 positive police personnel and the need to deploy some more staff to attend helpline number as well as monitoring the WhatsApp Group in order to enable grievance redressal of the COVID positive personnel," a Delhi Police order reads.
+Three Delhi Police personnel, including a traffic inspector, tested positive for the respiratory infection on Thursday.

 - READ MORE ON: